Get alerts of updates about «National surveillance of HPV vaccination programme»

 National surveillance of HPV vaccination programme

-The HPV vaccine has been offered to girls in the 7th grade as part of the Childhood Immunisation Programme since the 2009/2010 school year.
-Since November 1st 2016, the vaccine is being offered to women born in 1991 or later through a two-year catch-up programme.
+The HPV vaccine has been offered to girls in the 7th grade as part of the childhood immunisation programme since the school year 2009/2010.
+During 2016-2018, HPV vaccine was also offered to women born in 1991 or later through a two-year catch-up programme.

 What is being monitored?